-I'm excited to announce Frosty The Dead Man, Third in the Snow Globe Shop Mysteries from Berkley Prime Crime will be released December 6, 2016.
+It's exciting to have Frosty The Dead Man, Third in the Snow Globe Shop Mysteries from Berkley Prime Crime on the market.
 Just in time for Christmas.
-I have a number of events scheduled and I’d be honored if you’re able to make it to one, or more.
+I appreciate each one of you who came to my book signings.
 It’s wonderful to support our bookstores and libraries whenever we can!

 From the cover, "A snow globe becomes a murder weapon in the latest cozy mystery from the national bestselling author of Snow Way Out and The Iced Princess.
 Mayor Lewis Frost has always been known as Frosty to his friends—not that he has many these days.
 Controversies swirling around the city council have members wondering if Frosty is trying to snow them.
 After one councilman storms off in a huff, the mayor turns to curio shop manager Camryn Brooks and asks her to consider taking a seat on the council.Later, when Cami goes to his office to discuss the proposal, her blood runs cold.
 She finds Frosty dead, and the very snow globe she sold him earlier that day lies in sparkling shards on his carpet—along with a large diamond.
 Does the snow globe—which features a peculiar tableau of an armed man and three menacing bears—hold a clue to Frosty’s demise?
 One way or another, it’s up to Cami to shake things up before the killer’s trail goes cold..."

 I'd like to invite you to travel with me to Winnebago County, Minnesota where regular people sometimes find themselves caught up in circumstances and events that are anything but ordinary.
 Hold on for a suspenseful ride.
 And in Brooks Landing, Minnesota, the setting for the Snow Globe Shop Mysteries, you'll find another group of characters I think you'll love getting to know.